Casting For a Device

 How will I know how to put my dog’s brace on?

-Your Case Manager will provide you and your veterinarian with detailed written instructions as well as pictures and videos to guide you as to how to properly fit your pet’s device(s).
-Your Case Manager is available to speak with you on the phone or a scheduled video chat to better assist you through the fitting process.
-Each Case Manager has extensive training in the fit and function of dog braces and prosthetics.
+We will provide you with detailed written instructions as well as pictures and videos to guide you as to how to properly fit your pet’s device(s).

 Your pet’s device will also be shipped with additional information such as wearing schedules, care of device, etc. Your veterinarian may modify or change your wearing schedule to best fit their treatment plan.